AppXpose AppXpose

 Open it.
 Pick “Location”.
 Look at the list of apps that have it.

 Almost every Android user we know has been surprised by at least one entry in that list.
+For perspective, our research data from 3,745 analyzed apps shows that dangerous permission requests correlate strongly with high tracker counts.
 An app they granted location to once, three years ago, for one feature, that has been quietly receiving location updates ever since.

 You can revoke any of these, today, in two taps.
 Most apps will keep working.
 The few that break were the ones using the permission in ways you would not have agreed to anyway.